kareiku/misc/guides/uml.md

 - Inner Classes (in-code implementation)
     - In PlantUML: `A +-- B`
-    - Definition: B is an inner class of A.
+    - Definition: B's class is defined inside of A's class rather than in its own file.

 - Inheritance (extension)
     - In PlantUML `A <|-- B`